n8henrie/n8henrie.github.io/_posts/2012-10-14-siri-how-much-time-is-left-on-the-timer.md

 categories:
 - tech
 ---
-I’m going to start posting screenshots when I discover a new Siri trick that impresses me.
+I'm going to start posting screenshots when I discover a new Siri trick that impresses me.
 I think the screenshot is key to show _exactly_ how I spoke the command, and the result.

 <!--more-->

-For this one, I had my phone in my pocket and was hoping Siri would actually “say” the time (which she didn’t), but I still think this will be handy.
-“Remember…” (with OmniFocus integration) and “set a timer for…” are probably my top 2 Siri features, so quickly displaying the timer is nice.
+For this one, I had my phone in my pocket and was hoping Siri would actually "say" the time (which she didn't), but I still think this will be handy.
+"Remember..." (with OmniFocus integration) and "set a timer for..." are probably my top 2 Siri features, so quickly displaying the timer is nice.

 [<img src="{{ site.url }}/uploads/2012/10/20121014-155258.jpg" alt="20121014-155258.jpg" class="alignnone size-full" />]({{ site.url }}/uploads/2012/10/20121014-155258.jpg)